 One more hotel, the huge Hotel Piccadilly, which for all its size fell short of the ambitions of its architect, Norman Shaw.
 The hotel opened in 1908 but the right wing was never built because the owners could not afford to buy out the Denman House of 1903.
 It's there to this day, looking like the runt of the litter.
 The building in the distance was built in 1920 by Reginald Blomfield, Shaw's student.
 It housed Swan and Edgar, a deparment store.

-Here's the prime, Piccadilly Circus face of that same store.
+Here's the Piccadilly Circus face of that same store.
 It is shown here as a Tower Records, but that's ancient history.
-So is the building's brief run as a Virgin Megastore.
+So was the building's brief run as a Virgin Megastore.

 Across the street is the old London Pavilion, in its day the city's fanciest music hall, covering an entire block.
 In 1885 "the owners obtained a cheap site lease by bribery, and rushed it up in four months and three days, working round the clock under electric lights" (6:452).
 Harry Lauder appeared here, and Noel Coward's On with the Dance premiered here in 1925.
 The Pavilion became a movie theater in 1934, closed in 1986, and since then has reopened in new guises more than once.

 We've ignored office buildings, but we can fix that, starting with the remarkably preserved 16th century Staple Inn Buildings on Holborn and at the old boundary of the City.
-The building was restored in 1886 and again in 1937, but only the facade is original.
+The building was restored in 1886 and again in 1937, and only this facade is original.

 The view from the building's courtyard.

 What were later office buildings like?
-If the builder was short on land, the result could be like this from 1913, on Coventry Street.
-"Ouch!" the building seesm to say.
+If the builder was short on land, the result could be like this pinched facade from 1913, on Coventry Street.
+"Ouch!" the building seems to say.
 "Stop pushing!"
 Inside, each floor would have a large room reaching from the bay window back about half way to the building's rear wall.
 On the right wall there would be a staircase rising to a corridor serving the back half of the building, with perhaps four smaller office rooms, one after another.
 Such a building might have 20 feet of street frontage but 80 feet of depth.
-You might wonder how KFC fits, but it occupies the building to the right, as well.
-To the left, the former Rialto Cinema, also from 1913.
+You might wonder how KFC fits, but it occupies the building to the right as well.
+The building on the left is the former Rialto Cinema, also from 1913.

 Here's a small office building that not so long ago was a ticket office for Turkish Airlines.
 It's at Pall Mall 125 and, like the building in the previous picture, was completed in 1913.
 Style?
-Pevsner comes to the rescue with the words "rampaging Viennese Baroque dome of copper, finished with an openwork globe" (6:340).
-"Rampaging" is nice, no?
+Pevsner comes to the rescue: "rampaging Viennese Baroque" (6:340).

 Here, on Fleet Street, is the unusual Mersey House, completed in 1906 for the London office of the Liverpool Daily Post.
-To its left is the massive block of the Daily Telegraph, completed in 1931 and echoing Selfridge's department store, perhaps with a soupçon of pharaonic Egypt in those papyrus-swamp capitals.
+To its left is the massive block of the Daily Telegraph, completed in 1931 and echoing Selfridge's department store, though in this case the columns are Egyptian.

 If more land was available, and money to match, the result might be something like the massive Pearl Assurance building on High Holborn, completed in 1919.
 Since the 1990s it has been the Renaissance London Chancery Court Hotel.